hraberg/enumerable/README.markdown

 The *LambdaOps* class is an example of a collection of static factory methods marked with *@NewLambda* as mentioned above.
 You can create your own factory classes in a similar way, Enumerable.java has no special support for the interfaces in [Ops](http://gee.cs.oswego.edu/dl/jsr166/dist/extra166ydocs/extra166y/Ops.html).

-### Clojure Sequences
+### Clojure Sequences and IFns

-The class [LambdaClojure](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/clojure/LambdaClojure.java) allows you to create lambdas implementing the interface [clojure.lang.IFn](http://github.com/richhickey/clojure/blob/1.1.0/src/jvm/clojure/lang/IFn.java) to be used with [ClojureSeqs](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/clojure/ClojureSeqs.java) which acts as a facade for the [Clojure Seq library](http://clojure.org/sequences).
+The class [LambdaClojure](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/clojure/LambdaClojure.java) allows you to create lambdas implementing the interface [clojure.lang.IFn](http://github.com/richhickey/clojure/blob/1.1.0/src/jvm/clojure/lang/IFn.java) to be used directly with Clojure or via [ClojureSeqs](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/clojure/ClojureSeqs.java) which acts as a facade for the [Clojure Seq library](http://clojure.org/sequences).
 You need clojure-1.1.0.jar or later on your class path.
 Download from [clojure.org](http://code.google.com/p/clojure/downloads/list).

+### JRuby Blocks

+[LambdaClojure](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/jruby/LambdaJRuby.java) allows you to create lambdas extending [RubyProc](http://github.com/jruby/jruby/blob/1.4.0/src/org/jruby/RubyProc.java)  You need jruby-1.4.0.jar or later on your class path.
+Download from [jruby.org](http://www.jruby.org/download).

 ## Implementation